Pythonista-Tools/Pythonista-Tools/README.md

 License
 ------------

 Pythonista Tools uses the Apache License v2.0.
+This license applies only to the content of this repo, NOT to the content of other repos and gists that are linked to from this repo.
+All projects that are linked to are strictly governed by their own license terms.